 Having a productive job is one of the most important things to most adults.
 But the truth is that having a secure job doesn’t mean being fulfilled when doing it.

-And if you’re not satisfied with the work you do, with your boss or working environment, it tends to get in the way of productivity and overall enthusiasm to contribute to the growth of the company or business.
+And suppose you’re not satisfied with the work you do with your boss or the working environment.
+In that case, it tends to get in the way of productivity and overall enthusiasm to contribute to the growth of the company or business.

 And while employees have a lot to cope with in this matter, managers and company leaders don’t dedicate enough time to contribute and improve the feeling that their employees have when coming to work.

 Naturally, not everyone can be pleased and ecstatic when working, but there are steps that you can take to help your employees be more productive, and some of these steps are actually quite easy.

 If you’re the leader, then it’s important for you to realize that the productivity of your personnel depends on you as much as it depends on them, which is why you should invest time and energy in working on it.

 Here are a few tips.
 Chances are that positive results will be visible quite quickly.

 This is the foundation of everything.
 Every person working for you deserves your attention, seeing as you’re the one that’s leading them.

 While this is not really possible if you’re working in a big company with hundreds of employees, if you’re running a small business or working with a small team, you should do your best to get closely acquainted with people that work alongside you.

 Talking and actually listening to your employees makes a whole world of difference because they won’t feel like cogs in a system but like people that you actually care about as you recognize their humanity.